-Acquiring Limestone Ranch will help protect Limestone Creek and the Peace River as well as Charlotte Harbor, which receives most of its fresh water from the Peace River.
-The project will be managed by the private landowner, with restrictions and periodic monitoring by the state after it purchases the easement.
-The conservation easement will likely focus on purchasing the development rights, and on prohibiting conversion of existing natural area to more intensive uses.
+Acquiring Limestone Ranch in less-than-fee will help protect Limestone Creek and the Peace River as well as Charlotte Harbor, which receives most of its fresh water from the Peace River.
+The project will be managed by the private landowner in compliance with agreed-upon conditions, and will be periodically monitored by the state, The conservation easement will likely focus on purchasing the development rights, and on prohibiting conversion of existing natural area to more intensive uses.